OSCNWeb/Courts/judges/bryan-dixon.md

 layout: judge-bio
 ---
-Judge Dixon is the Senior District Judge in Oklahoma County having served over 34 years on the bench.
+Judge Dixon is the Senior District Judge in Oklahoma County having served over 32 years on the bench.
 He began his judicial service as a Special Judge on January 10, 1983, serving until he was appointed a District Judge on December 26, 1985.
-He is assigned to the civil division and has tried 667 jury trials.
+He is assigned to the civil division and has tried more than 650 jury trials.
 Judge Dixon served twice as the Presiding Judge for Oklahoma-Canadian Counties in 1999-2000 and in 1992.
 He has been on the Court on the Judiciary, Trial and Appellate Divisions, since 1995.
 He currently is a member of the Appellate Division and has served as the Presiding and Vice Presiding Judge of both divisions.
-Judge Dixon was the Presiding Judge of the 10th Multi-County Grand Jury.
+Judge Dixon was the Presiding Judge of the 10^th^ Multi-County Grand Jury.

 Judge Dixon is a Past President of the Oklahoma County Bar Association (OCBA) and served on the OCBA Board and the Bench and Bar Committee for many years, twice as Chair.
 He is a Master and former President of the Bohanon Inn of Court.
-He has served on the Oklahoma County Law Library Board for more than 28 years.
+He has served on the Oklahoma County Law Library Board for more than 25 years.

 Judge Dixon has received the following honors and awards: OBA Award for Judicial Excellence in 2010; American Board of Trial Advocates Judge of